rjpaddock/ExtractorRunner/README.md

 https://www.ccextractor.org/

-This project contains the C# and Python code documented my series of blog posts at https://www.rodpaddock.com
+This project contains the C# and Python code documented in my series of blog posts at https://www.rodpaddock.com

 Links to the article are here: